Joone Blog

 Photo by Adrián

-I gave a talk about webkit-clutter in place of Kov because he had personal business to attend to.
-This talk was a part of the WebKit talk: first, Martin explained the new features of WebKitGtk+ 1.4.0 and upcoming feature of the next version.
-Second, Alex introduced the current status of WebKit2Gtk+ and gave a demo of it, which showed us how to restart a flash plug-in without affecting browsing capability.
-That explains why we need the multiple process model in web browsing.
-Finally.
-I introduced the webkit-clutter port: why the webkit-clutter port is needed, what we have done, and what features are coming.
-I will introduce more details about the WebKit talk in the next blog post.
+I gave a talk about webkit-clutter in place of Kov, because he had personal business to attend to.
+This talk was part of the WebKit talk.
+First, Martin explained the new features of WebKitGtk+ 1.4.0 and the upcoming features of the next version.
+Second, Alex introduced the current status of WebKit2Gtk+ and gave a demo of it, which showed us how to restart a Flash plug-in without affecting browsing.
+That explains why we need the multiple-process model in web browsing.
+Finally, I introduced the webkit-clutter port: why it is needed, what we have done, and what features are coming.
+I will share more details about the WebKit talk in the next blog post.

 Blending the web and the desktop

-Xan showed a demo of installing and running a web application in GNOME3.
-He said “80% of the time people use the web so 80% of GNOME effort should go to the web”, I agree with him, we need to focus on web integration with GNOME more.
+Xan showed a demo of installing and running a web application in GNOME 3.
+He said, "80% of the time people use the web, so 80% of GNOME's effort should go to the web."
+I agree with him; we need to focus more on web integration with GNOME.
 Anyway, Xan seemed like a web evangelist during his talk.

-• GTK 4 - the future of your favorite toolkit: Actually, nobody has started working on GTK4+, but the speakers showed a big picture of GTK+4 which will improve in areas of animations, effects, and transformations.
-For realizing this plan, Clutter will be used as a graphic backend, which allows GTK+ applications to use animation effects easily.
+• GTK 4 - the future of your favorite toolkit: Actually, nobody has started working on GTK+ 4 yet, but the speakers showed a big picture of GTK+ 4, which will improve in the areas of animations, effects, and transformations.
+To realize this plan, Clutter will be used as a graphics backend, which will allow GTK+ applications to use animation effects easily.

-• GNOME Shell version π: Owen Talyor Introduced GNOME Shell 3.2 with some demos such as Google Account Integration, soft keyboard, and more extensions.
+• GNOME Shell version π: Owen Taylor introduced GNOME Shell 3.2 with some demos, such as Google Account integration, a soft keyboard, and more extensions.

-• GNOME a continent, starting from Asia: There was a introduction of how the GNOME Asia summit started, what it has done and what it will do.
-I wish to attend the next GNOME Asia Summit held in Hong Kong.
+• GNOME a continent, starting from Asia: There was an introduction of how the GNOME Asia Summit started, what it has done, and what it will do.
+I hope to attend the next GNOME Asia Summit, held in Hong Kong.

-• Towards a multitouch gnome-shell: Although it will take more time to see if X.org supports multi-touch officially, Carlos showed a demo of the multi-touch gnome shell.
-This seemed like the first step to touch based devices.
+• Towards a multitouch gnome-shell: Although it will take more time to see whether X.org supports multi-touch officially, Carlos showed a demo of the multi-touch GNOME Shell.
+This seemed like the first step toward touch-based devices.

 NateOn connection manager for Telepathy